particle-iot/docs/src/content/hardware/migration-guides/msom-e-series-migration-guide.md

 {{!--
 ### I2S (Sound)

-- The E Series theoretically had I2S sound available on pins D1 and D2, however there has never been support for it in Device OS.
+- The E-Series theoretically had I2S sound available on pins D1 and D2, however there has never been support for it in Device OS.
 - I2S is theoretically available on the M-SoM, though it requires a 3rd-party library and is restricted to pins xxx.
 --}}

 ### Sleep

-- In `HIBERNATE` sleep mode, both the M-SoM and E Series can only be wakened via the `WKP` pin.
+- In `HIBERNATE` sleep mode, both the M-SoM and E-Series can only be wakened via the `WKP` pin.

-- In `HIBERNATE` sleep mode, both the M-SoM and E Series put pin in `OUTPUT` mode into high-impedance state.
+- In `HIBERNATE` sleep mode, both the M-SoM and E-Series put pin in `OUTPUT` mode into high-impedance state.

-- In `STOP` and `ULTRA_LOW_POWER` sleep modes, the M-SoM preserves the digital output, but the E Series puts the pins in `OUTPUT` mode into high-impedance state.
+- In `STOP` and `ULTRA_LOW_POWER` sleep modes, the M-SoM preserves the digital output, but the E-Series puts the pins in `OUTPUT` mode into high-impedance state.

 - In `HIBERNATE` sleep mode, on the M-SoM, pin D21 does not maintain `INPUT_PULLUP` or `INPUT_PULLDOWN` while asleep.